faafiel/TOPO_Assessment/README.md

 I used Django to host the website; which imported the locally stored unified data JSON file upon every server startup.
 So data is overwritten every time.
 The Django database is sqlite3.
 The JSON data is again broken down to create objects which populate the DB.

-Data routed from DB to frontened was consolidated into 1 package, so I only used 1 AJAX call; then unpacked at frontend.
-Chart filtering was done via updating.
+Data routed from DB to frontened was consolidated into 1 package, then unpacked at frontend.

 At this stage user should be in the index.html which can further access the admin page which has a UI/UX for the database.
 From admin page, it is possible to import/export ALL Industry objects (in various formats) which will export the entire DB as a unified structure.
 Alternatively, it is possible to import/export the nested class instances such as Company, Annual_Performance etc which will also include their respective nested objects (related via foreign key).